 - Requested funding should include relevant core service pricing and volumes to complete the research project

-- Faculty are limited to one application per Core Coin funding offering
+- Faculty are limited to one application per Core Coins funding offering

-Faculty interested in applying can access the application at the link below, and should provide the following information:
+Faculty interested in applying can access the application, and should provide the following information:

 - Amount and justification for funds requested?